El Gallo (wrestler)

-El Gallo (born December 15, 1984, in Guadalajara, Jalisco, Mexico) is the ring name of a Mexican luchador enmascarado, or masked professional wrestler currently working for the Mexican Consejo Mundial de Lucha Libre (CMLL) professional wrestling promotion.
+El Gallo (born December 15, 1984, in Guadalajara, Jalisco, Mexico) is the ring name of a Mexican professional wrestler currently working for the Mexican promotion Consejo Mundial de Lucha Libre (CMLL).
 El Gallo is the son of luchador El Líder and the brother of CMLL wrestler Ráfaga.
 He is a former three-time Occidente Light Heavyweight Champion and currently holds the Occidente Tag Team Championship with Esfinge.
 El Gallo's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
 Originally he teamed up with his brother as "Estrella de Jalisco I", while his brother was known as "Estrella de Jalisco II", but changed his ring character to El Gallo in 2006.
 El Gallo is Spanish for "The Rooster", a name that is reflected in his mask, which is adorned by a Cockscomb and fabric wattles on his chin.
 In 2012 El Gallo began being accompanied to the ring by El Gallito ("Little Rooster") a Mini-Estrella mascota version of himself.

 Personal life

 The wrestler who would later be known as El Gallo was born on December 15, 1984, in Guadalajara, Jalisco, Mexico, son of professional wrestler known under the ring name "El Líder".
 Growing up, the future El Gallo and his brother would often not see their father as he would be gone from Guadalajara for weeks at a time, wrestling in Mexico City.
-Growing up, he played football and was a big fan of Lucha Libre, especially his father and Hijo del Santo.
+Growing up, he played football and was a big fan of professional wrestling, especially his father and Hijo del Santo.
 He has two children, Nuevo Titan and Maleni.